Advertisement

 Studies have found no significant benefit to physical breast exams for detecting cancer, including clinical exams done by healthcare providers (HCPs) and self-exams performed at home.
 In fact, the U.S. Preventive Services Task Force (USPSTF) recommends that HCPs refrain from teaching patients how to do self-exams.

 Mammograms, instead, are much more reliable for finding the disease.
-“We know from studies that mammograms can pick up significantly earlier, smaller cancers and that improves outcomes,” Rosenblatt says.
-Never use a physical exam in place of a mammogram.
+“We know from studies that mammograms can pick up significantly earlier, smaller cancers, and that improves outcomes,” Rosenblatt says.

-That said, you should know the normal appearance and feel of your breasts.
+While you should never use a physical exam in place of mammogram, you should become familiar with the normal appearance and feel of your breasts.
 This way, you can recognize sudden changes and bring them up with your HCP as soon as possible.

 getting a mammogram